Vikram-353/background_generator/README.md

 # background_generator
 This is my first repository.
-I have made a background generator by using  basic html and Css.
+I have made a background generator by using  basic html ,Css and JS.
 <br>
 Auther :- Vikram Ranjan